q66/cffi-lua/README.md

 ## Current status

 **The project is currently in alpha state.**.
-The core featureset is done, however some things are missing, such as correct casting rules.
-The codebase is not optimal and there are various C language features that are missing.
+The core featureset is done, however some things are missing, and the codebase is not optimal.

 It is also not battle tested and there is currently no testsuite yet, so I would advise against using it in production for now.